LT-Intro-To-AI/a0-git-github-fundamentals-ivythornb/README.md

 A fork is another way to copy a repository, but is most commonly used when contributing to someone else’s project.
 Forking a repository allows you to freely experiment with changes without affecting the original project and is very popular when contributing to open source software projects.

-Read more about forking [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+Read more about forking-(https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-## 📝 Optional next steps
+##  Optional next steps

 * Open a pull request and let your teacher know that you’ve finished this course.
 * Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
-What's your favorite hobby?
-[Here](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme) are steps on how to do that.
+What's your favorite hobby?-(https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme) are steps on how to do that.
 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
 * Let us know what you liked or didn’t like about the content of this course.
 What would you like to see more of?
 What would be interesting or helpful to your learning journey?
 Take our survey.